 Srinivasan holds a master’s degree in management from the Sloan School of Management at the Massachusetts Institute of Technology, and a master’s degree in operations research, also from MIT.
 He earned his bachelor’s degree with high honors in industrial engineering from Georgia Institute of Technology.

-Tim Barnes has over thirty-four years of experience in sales and sales management for consumer and professional products companies.
+Tim Barnes has over thirty-three years of experience in sales and sales management for consumer and professional products companies.
 Prior to joining Kaleidescape in 2008, Barnes served as the southern regional manager at Media Networks, Inc. (MNI), a Time Inc. company, where he led a sales team responsible for selling geo-targeted advertising.
 Prior to MNI, Barnes spent twenty three years in various sales roles at Fuji Photo Film U.S.A., Inc. As Fuji's Vice President of Field Sales for Professional Markets, Barnes developed and implemented sales strategies for their Frontier Digital printers, photographic films and paper and digital cameras.

 Barnes received a Bachelor of Science degree in Photographic Engineering from St. Cloud State University in Minnesota.

-Mark McKenzie has spent over twenty-one years developing consumer electronics products that make your television and home cinema more entertaining.
+Mark McKenzie has spent over twenty years developing consumer electronics products that make your television and home cinema more entertaining.
 McKenzie has been with Kaleidescape since 2006, developing software for content security, media playback, video processing, robotics, music synchronization, and media transformation.
 He has led both software and hardware engineering.
 Before Kaleidescape, McKenzie spent 11 years developing interactive television products for cable companies, including a multimedia streaming server for legacy set-top box distribution systems, and an OCAP broadcast service, that were widely deployed throughout the United States.